Jacob Zachar

-Jacob Zachar (born May 16, 1986) is an American actor whose roles include Russell "Rusty" Cartwright on the ABC Family TV Series Greek.
+Jacob Zachar (born May 16, 1986) is an American actor best known for playing Russell "Rusty" Cartwright on the ABC Family TV Series Greek.

 Early years and education

 Zachar was born in Chicago, Illinois (his Greek character, Rusty Cartwright, is also from Chicago).
 He attended St. Francis Borgia grammar school.
 He also attended St. Patrick High School, an all-boys Catholic school in Chicago.

 Career

 Zachar booked his first starring role in Greek after living in Los Angeles for only two months.
 He played the part of Ernest in the film Little Big Top and then appeared as a cashier in the movie Bodega, also in 2006.
 He has also done commercials for Carl's Jr. and Dunkin' Donuts.
 He has performed in various theater roles such as On Golden Pond, Prairie Lights, Big: The Musical, Les Misérables and Guys and Dolls.

 Zachar provided voices for the movie Surf's Up and an episode of the animated television series King of the Hill where he was a cashier.
 In 2005, Zachar completed the film Drunkboat in which he stars along with Dana Delany, John Malkovich and John Goodman.